-Grab your prettiest bundt pan and let’s get baking ~ you’re going to be amazed at how quick and easy this recipe is, without skimping on any of the qualities that make a hummingbird cake so fantastic.
+Grab your prettiest bundt pan and let’s get baking ~ you’re going to be amazed at how quick and easy this hummingbird bundt cake is, without skimping on any of the qualities that make this classic cake so fantastic.
 It’s super moist, with lots of texture from diced bananas, crushed pineapple, and walnuts.
 I’ve winnowed the recipe down to one bowl and a few simple steps.
 That means you don’t have to block out an entire afternoon to make this for your family and friends.

 Also try my ONE BOWL HUMMINGBIRD CAKE BARS for another casual take on this classic dessert.